 Everyone gets a little bored sometimes.
-The same ol’ day in and day out… sigh.
-And, believe it or not, chickens are pretty sharp little animals.
-They need something to occupy their minds.
-Otherwise, like all curious beasties, they can start finding ways to occupy themselves – which probably includes destruction of some sort.
+Chickens, too.
+Chickens do get bored.
+Yup.
+I mean, the same old same old day in and day out… sigh.
+And, believe it or not, chickens are pretty sharp little animals; they need something to occupy their minds.
+Otherwise, like all curious beasties, they can start finding ways to occupy themselves (which probably includes destruction of some sort).
 So how can you keep your feathered friends entertained and out of your enticing garden bed?
-Here are some fun ideas:
+Here are some neat ideas.

 Food and Water Fun

 All beasties love a little treat, so why not make snack time into a game?